We welcome you to discover a unique learning opportunity for children located in Carleton County, New Brunswick, Canada!

 Details

-* A 20% sibling discount will be applied automatically for any additional children from the same family
+* A 20% sibling discount will be applied automatically for any additional children (2nd child, 3rd child, etc.) from the same family

 Details

-This is a 4-day Enki Grades program, Mondays to Thursdays from 9 – 3 pm from September to early June.
-Enrolment is now open.
-The cost is $3600 for the 2022-2023 school year (plus a one-time $100 materials fee due upon registration).
-A monthly payment plan and a term payment plan are outlined on the registration form.
+The cost is $3400 for the 2025-2026 school year (plus a one-time $100 materials fee due upon registration).
+A monthly payment plan is outlined on the registration form.
+For the optional Wild Child costs, please see the registration form.

-* A 20% sibling discount will be applied automatically for any additional children from the same family
+* A 20% sibling discount will be applied automatically for any additional children (2nd child, 3rd child, etc.) from the same family

 Details

-The cost is $3600 for the 2022-2023 school (plus a one-time $100 materials fee due upon registration).
-A monthly payment plan and a term payment plan are outlined on the registration form.
+The cost is $3700 for the 2025-2026 school year (plus a one-time $100 materials fee due upon registration).
+A monthly payment plan is outlined on the registration form.
+For the optional Wild Child cost, please see the registration form.

 Application and Enrolment Process